Mayor Jerry Dyer discusses goal to lower Fresno’s violent crime rate in 2022 - NewsBreak

 Mayor Jerry Dyer discusses goal to lower Fresno’s violent crime rate in 2022

 FRESNO, Calif.
-(KSEE) – With 2021 officially behind us, Fresno Mayor Jerry Dyer is looking ahead to 2022.
+(KGPE) – With 2021 officially behind us, Fresno Mayor Jerry Dyer is looking ahead to 2022.

 With one full year in office under his belt, Mayor Dyer is getting ready for the year ahead.
 His biggest priority for his second year in office, lowering the city’s violent crime rate.